firas-b/sportner/README.md

 We would like to extend our thanks to the following sponsors for funding Laravel development.
 If you are interested in becoming a sponsor, please visit the Laravel [Patreon page](https://patreon.com/taylorotwell).

+## the url from where i changed the navbar font color based on background-color

+website :: <a href="https://wunnle.com/dynamic-text-color-based-on-background">wunnle.com <a>

 ### Premium Partners

 - **[Vehikl](https://vehikl.com/)**